Jeremy Davies (exorcist): Ordained ministry

-Davies was ordained a Roman Catholic priest in 1974.
+Jeremy Davies became a Catholic in 1966 at the age of 31 when he was baptised at the church of St Charles Borromeo Church, Westminster (Ogle Street, London).
+He was ordained a Roman Catholic priest in 1974.
 He served as a chaplain at Westminster Cathedral from 1974 to 1976, then as an assistant priest at St Mary’s, Chelsea from 1976 to 1979.
 During this time he became deeply involved in the Pro-Life movement and also spent time in Rome training as an exorcist.
 He established the annual Pilgrimage of Reparation and Prayer for the Sanctity of Life, centred on Walsingham, Norfolk, in 1984.

 Father Davies was appointed exorcist of the Westminster Archdiocese in Great Britain in 1987.
 In 1993, he co-founded, along with Father Gabriele Amorth and four others, the International Association of Exorcists which now has hundreds of members worldwide.

 From 1997 to 2005, Father Davies was parish priest for Puckeridge and Old Hall Green, Hertfordshire; on turning 70 in 2005 he became an assistant priest at Our Lady Help of Christians in Luton.
 In 2021, aged 86, he retired to Walsingham.
-He died at a care home in Fakenham on 5 November 2022.
+Davies died peacefully in Fakenham on 5 November 2022.